Guide number: With electronic flash

 When electronic flash devices based on flashtube technology are used with most modern cameras (those with focal-plane shutters), shutter speed has no effect on guide numbers.
-See also Shutter (photography).
+(A notable exception is when a flash device at full power is used in combination with cameras equipped with leaf shutters set to very brief exposure times.)

 This is because even at the most powerful settings, flash durations seldom exceed a few milliseconds (thousandths of a second).
 With focal-plane shutters, a flash begins shortly after the shutter curtain has fully opened and must extinguish before the curtain begins to close.
-Selecting any shutter speed faster than the camera's rated Xsync speed, which is often between 1/60 and 1/200 of a second (from as long as 16.7 milliseconds to as little as 5.0 milliseconds) causes the shutter curtain to begin wiping closed across the film or sensor before the flash has extinguished.
+Selecting any shutter speed faster than the camera's rated X-sync speed, which is often between 1/60 and 1/200 of a second (from as long as 16.7 milliseconds to as little as 5.0 milliseconds) causes the shutter curtain to begin wiping closed across the film or sensor before the flash has extinguished.
 When this happens, an underexposed, gradated band appears along an edge of the image—often trailing off darker towards the left or bottom, as seen in the photo at top right.

 Conversely, longer exposures also have no effect on guide number.
 After the flash has extinguished, longer shutter speeds will only increase the contribution from continuous ambient light, which can lead to ghosting with moving subjects.
-See also Flash synchronization.

 With flashbulbs

-Shutter speeds used to (and still do today) influence guide numbers when using flashbulbs due to their relatively long flash durations.
+Shutter speeds influence guide numbers when using flashbulbs due to their relatively long flash durations.
 Vintage flashbulbs, though no longer made, are still available and have a niche following, largely because even medium-size bulbs such as the once-popular General Electric Synchro-Press No. 11 had huge light outputs on the order of 23,000 lumen⋅seconds—far exceeding the most powerful of today's hot shoe-mounted electronic flash devices.
 At a relatively slow shutter speed of 1/25 of a second (40 milliseconds), the GE No. 11 had a guide number of 97.5 (m) / 320 (ft) at ISO 100 when using a typical 6- or 7-inch-diameter (150–175 mm) polished reflector.
 With peak powers often between one and two million lumens, many young baby boomers chased after fairylike retinal bleached spots (a symptom of flash blindness) for minutes after having their pictures taken at close distance with flashbulbs of the era.